ericclack/python-pond-quiz/README.md

-# Pygame Zero Pac Man Tutorial
+# Python Pond Quiz - for Mu and Pygame Zero

-Read the docs at https://pygamezero-pacman.readthedocs.io/
+Read the docs at https://python-pond-quiz.readthedocs.io/

-# Credits

-Inspired by project in [Wireframe Magazine](https://magpi.raspberrypi.org/articles/code-pac-man-in-python).
-The images have been copied from the GitHub repo.